Welcome Message to Students (Spring 2020)

 Welcome to East Georgia State College and congratulations on choosing to pursue a college degree.
-Whether you have selected our Swainsboro campus, our Statesboro campus, our Augusta campus or a wholly on-line degree program, you have made a wise and responsible choice.
+Whether you have selected our Swainsboro campus, our Statesboro campus, our Augusta campus or a wholly on-line degree program or dual enrollment, you have made a wise and responsible choice.
 I applaud your choice!

 • Importance of a college degree in our dynamic world

 Your world is changing at warp speed.
 In this dynamic world, the critical thinking skills you attain in college are your key to thriving.
 These will enable you to adapt to new opportunities.
 Someday, you may pursue a career in an area not yet invented!